The Honest Guide to Remodeling in Old Northeast St. Petersburg

 Colonial and Colonial Revival (1920s–1940s)

 Less common but present.
-The renovation focus is column restoration and maintaining window symmetry.
-Column replacements need to match the original profile — same sourcing challenge as Craftsman millwork.
+Column restoration and window symmetry are the focus — replacements need to match the original profile, same sourcing challenge as Craftsman millwork.

 Old Northeast's COA Process: What You Need to Know